+2 Repealed by the Fisheries Legislation (Consequential Provisions) Act 1991.
+Now see the Commonwealth Fisheries Management Act 1991 (Cwlth).

+3 Repealed by the Offshore Petroleum (Repeals and Consequential Amendments) Act 2006 (Cwlth).
+Now see Offshore Petroleum and Greenhouse Gas Storage Act 2006 (Cwlth).

-This Act shall be read as one with the Building and Construction Industry Training Levy Act 1990 (see s.
+4 This Act shall be read as one with the Building and Construction Industry Training Levy Act 1990 (see s.
 3 of that Act).

-3 The Building and Construction Industry Training Fund and Levy Collection Amendment Act 1998 s.
+5 The Building and Construction Industry Training Fund and Levy Collection Amendment Act 1998 s.
 7(2) reads as follows:

-“

 (2) A person holding office as a member of the Board immediately before the day on which this Act comes into operation ceases to hold office on that day but, subject to the principal Act as amended by this Act, is eligible for reappointment to the Board.

-”.
+By Authority: JOHN A. STRIJK, Government Printer